15 Classic Rum Drinks You Need to Add to Your Repertoire

 It’s not all tiki drinks and coconut concoctions for rum.
 The Cable Car is a classic rum sour, elegant and delicious.
 Invented by Tony Abou-Ganim, it’s named after the cable car tracks by the bar he worked at in San Francisco.

 Pour 1-1/2 ounces of Captain Morgan spiced rum, 1 ounce of lemon juice, 3/4 ounces of curaçao and 0.5 ounces of simple syrup into a shaker.
 Then, shake with ice and strain into a coupe rimmed with cinnamon and sugar.
 Garnish with an orange peel spiral.
+Don’t forget to check out our collection of the best coconut rum drinks.

 Depending on your politics, this cocktail is either named after Cuban president Mario García Menocal, who was in office from 1913-1921, or Gerardo Machado, president from 1925-1933.
 In any case, it’s a sophisticated rum cocktail.